Gaudi-UFBA/ethereum-dapp-react-model/README.md

 - Access the project by clicking it;
 - Go to **Settings** tab;
 - There you will see the **Keys** section;
 - In **"ENDPOINTS"** use the dropdown to select the network you want to use.
-For now I advise you to use the **Rinkeby** testnet, because is very stable.
+For now I advise you to use the **Rinkeby** testnet, because is very stable;
 - Then you copy the url that starts like this `https://rinkeby.infura.io/......` and keep it for the next section.

 ### Setting up .env file